Skip to main content

 By Marathon Health

 Summer offers a host of fun outdoor activities — hiking, swimming, cookouts, camping, and more.
 But extra time outside also poses potential health risks, like dehydration, sunburns, bug bites, and heat exhaustion.
-Additionally, many union members work in the elements every day.
+Additionally, many employees and union members work in the elements every day.

 Don’t forget safety while working outside or enjoying the sun this season.
 Read on for some common summer hazards and prevention tips.

-Sun safety
+Sun safety tips

 As the most common of all cancer types, skin cancer affects more than 3 million people annually.
 Practice proper sun safety as prevention.
 Tips include: